Trust yourself and there’s no need to be anxious

 Anxiety in general means, too much of worries.
 When you worry too much, it triggers an anxiety attack.

-On the other hand, a panic attack is the physical symptom that occurs from an anxiety attack.
+On the other hand, a panic attack is a physical symptom that occurs from an anxiety attack.

 Panic attacks come on suddenly and involve intense and often overwhelming fear.
-Panic attack is usually accompanied by frightening physical symptoms such as difficulty in breathing, racing of heartbeats, nausea and feeling cold.
+A panic attack is usually accompanied by frightening physical symptoms such as difficulty in breathing, racing of heartbeats, nausea and feeling cold.

 1Twenty80: What are the causes of anxiety attacks?